edemaine/svgink/README.md

 This behavior also prevents `svgink` from starting more Inkscape processes than necessary, in case all jobs complete faster than the startup process.)

-## Output Sanitization
+### Output Sanitization

 `svgink` also tries to make version control easier with compiled PDF outputs (which are useful to check in to avoid requiring Inkscape to build).
 Normally, Inkscape includes a `/CreationDate` field in the generated PDF, so each time you build the PDF files, the files change.
-By default, `svgink` strips this date out, so the generated PDF files should be identical (assuming matching Inkscape versions).
+By default, `svgink` strips this date out, so the generated PDF files should be identical across multiple runs (assuming matching Inkscape versions).
 You can turn off this behavior via the `--no-sanitize` command-line option.

-## Watch: Automatic Conversion of Changed SVG Files
+### Watch: Automatic Conversion of Changed SVG Files

 `svgink` provides a "watch" mechanism to continuously convert files whenever they change.
 Use this when actively editing SVG files.